alexandruprodann/teststore-selenium-java/README.md

 - **Search Bar Test**: Tests that the search bar works and returns correct results.
 - **Contact Us Form Test**: Ensures that users can successfully submit the Contact Us form.
 - **Add To Wishlist Test**: Check if logged-in users can add items to their wishlist.
+- **Sort by Price Test**: Verify that products sort correctly by price, from low to high and high to low.
 - _[more to come...]_

 ## 🛠️ Technologies Used

-- **Java 21.0.3**: The programming language used for writing the tests.
+- **Java 21**: The programming language used for writing the tests.
 - **Maven**: For dependency management and running tests.
 - **Selenium**: The tool used for automating web browser interactions.
 - **ChromeDriver**: The WebDriver used to control the Chrome browser.